LIVING GOSPEL MINISTRY

 How you can help: Due to the current limitations of our church facilities and lack of space, land must be purchased to meet the government requirements for a school.
 We also must construct classrooms, purchase the needed supplies such as tables, chairs, and marker boards, as well as pay fees during our certification process.
 This comes as an upfront expense of about $150,000.
 YOUR partnership can make all the difference.
 We cannot do this without your faithful support.
 Will you help be the difference?
 Will you help transform lives?

-Needs: We are always in need of your prayers for the hearts and lives of the people that we serve here in Mexico, and for us as we strive to be a light for Christ to those around us.
-We are also in need of monthy financial partners to help us cover the financial requirements of service here in Mexico.
+Needs: We are always in need of your prayers for the hearts and lives of the people that we serve in Mexico, and for the Texcoco Christian Academy project.

 ME & MY HOUSE OUTREACH

 Josh & Susan Sanchez Family – Manzanillo, Mexico

 “As for ME & MY HOUSE, we will serve the Lord”.
 Joshua 24:15